0810-Software/Join-0810-Software/README.md

 [`https://software0810.wordpress.com/join-0810-software/`](https://software0810.wordpress.com/join-0810-software/)

 ## Contributions
-To propose a change to the form, you can create an issue on this repository.
+To propose a change to the form, you can create an issue on this repository or edit one of the data lists on this repository.